 In New Bern, an abundance of restaurants not only offer al fresco dining, they also often have live, outdoor entertainment.

 At Captain Ratty’s, request a seat on the rooftop for downtown and river views.
-Or grab a table at Cypress Hall, where the Middle Street people-watching is all the more fun with cocktails like the Luxardo’s Lady, infused with a butterfly pea flower simple syrup, or the Beam Me Up Toddy, made with spiced rum, empress gin, basil, lemon, and pineapple.
+Or grab a table at Cypress Hall, where the Middle Street people-watching is all the more fun with cocktails like the Strawberry Blonde, infused with lavender bitters, or the Mother of Dragons, made with gin, lemon, egg white, and dragonfruit and strawberry shrub.

 Also with outdoor dining overlooking Middle Street, MJ’s Raw Bar & Grille offers fresh seafood.
 Start with their signature hot crab dip or an order of peel-and-eat shrimp.